Last Updated on

 The Kanga Trampoline, which is available in four different sizes, from the smaller 6ft Kanga Trampoline and the medium-sized 8ft Kanga Trampoline to the larger 10ft Kanga Trampoline finishing off with the 12ft Kanga Trampoline.

+We cover a lot in my Kanga Trampoline review guide.
 The Trampoline build guide further down the page has been written for the Kanga 2019 model.
 Build time in total was 2 hours with one person for the 8ft Kanga Trampoline but will vary for different sizes.
 It’s an extremely easy trampoline to build with a low assembly time.

 Each Kanga Trampoline (6ft-12ft) has different dimensions, so are best suited for different ages.
 That’s one thing to consider when looking for a garden trampoline.